Atos20/Crate/README.md

 - Written in ES6+ using Babel + Webpack
 - Designed using Adobe Experience Design.
 Preview it [here](https://xd.adobe.com/view/a662a49f-57e7-4ffd-91bd-080b150b0317/).

+## Updates made by our team:
+* We are a small group (7 individuals) of Turing Students, for our current project, we were tasked with adding a style survey for users that will help them determine what their dress style is.
+The survey consists of a series of categories such as tops, bottoms, dresses, shoes, accessories, etc. After I have completed the survey, I am given a summary of my style such as ‘classic but edgy’.
+Once the user completes the style survey, their user object will be updated with a new column of style, this will allow us to filter the results that the user receives in order to more easily present items that would fit with their style.

 ## Style Survey
 ```
 Insert images of final survey here.